icons8/pichon-docs/docs/macOS.md

 ## Photos

-Illustrations from our library can be accessed by switching the asset type in this tab:
+Photos from our library can be accessed by switching the asset type in this tab:

 <p align="center">
   <img width="auto" height="auto" src="/public/1.3.Assets.png">